ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance-licensing.md

 Small differences exist between NSX-T® Data Center and Data Center SP editions.
 For more information, see [Product offerings for VMware NSX-T Data Center 3.1.x (80866)](https://kb.vmware.com/s/article/80866){: external}.
 {: note}

 For Business Partner users, all licenses are included and purchased on your behalf.
-For users who are not Business Partners, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**, or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license keys.
+For users who are not Business Partners, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**.
+Or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license keys.

 ## Licensing notes
 {: #scb-orderinginstance-licensing-notes}